-The biggest challenge for spa owners is taking that oil out of the sheets.
+One of the biggest challenges for spa owners is getting oil out of sheets.
 Over time the oil residue builds up.
 Apart from choosing the right washing method, selecting the right cleaning products is also important.
-Pre-treating oil stains is an excellent idea as they break up oil and grease and work great on massage table sheets.
+Pre-treating oil stains is an excellent idea as it breaks up oil and grease, and works well on massage table sheets.

-Pro Tip: For the desired outcome of removing oil from your sheets and linens pre-treat them within 24 hours of an oil stain.
-If you are busy with your massage appointments, simply place the soiled linens in a black plastic bag and seal it.
+Pro Tip: To remove oil from sheets and linens, pre-treat them within 24 hours of an oil stain.
+If you are busy with your massage appointments, store the soiled linens in a black plastic bag and seal it.
 This will keep the sheets and linens away from fresh air and light.
-Air and light are known to deepen the stain and make it difficult to remove.
+Air and light are known to intensify the stain and make it more difficult to remove.
 We suggest a pretreatment enzyme stain remover such as Myo-Ther N-Zyme.

 3. Prevention is Always Better than Cure

-If not always, prevention is at least better at most times.
-The best way to treat oil stains is to not use oils that stain.
+More often than not, prevention the better solution.
+The best way to prevent oil stains is to avoid oils that stain.
 Switch to non-staining massage oils, lotions or gels.
 We highly recommend the following non staining massage lubricants:

 - BodyBest Holly Massage Oil